 One of our former northeast office interns, Daniel Salazar, is a busy man.
 In addition to attending school and working full time, he spent one day a week providing valuable outreach for the federation to Latinos.

 Daniel connected us with a youth group named Juntos.
 Juntos means “Together” in Spanish.
 The group works to unite community partners to provide Latino 8-12th grade students and their parents with knowledge, skills, and resources to keep youth engaged during high school and to encourage families to work together to gain access to college.
 It’s a great group providing powerful services.

 In past programs, we provided Juntos youth with hands-on science experiences and exposed them to natural resource careers they might not otherwise have known.
 Juntos members provide us volunteer labor, original ideas and lots of laughs.
 Daniel led a partnership with the federation and the Juntos club from Columbia High School through a project titled ‘Together We Make a Difference’, or in Spanish, ‘Juntos Hacemos la Diferencia’.

 As part of the project, Daniel Salazar and the club members of Juntos strolled through the Tyrrell County community with the intent to gauge the community’s interest in their upcoming project “Together we make a Difference.”

 After building a list of the interested participants, the project team worked on prioritizing which resident or business would benefit the most from implementing these LID methods.
-After checking the budget, it was confirmed that it will be feasible to install an LID method on all the sites of each interested participant.
-The club members will come back later in the spring to complete the installations.
+After checking the budget, it was confirmed that it would be feasible to install an LID method on all the sites of each interested participant.

 As a part of the “Juntos Hacemos la Diferencia” or “Together We Make a Difference” collaboration, Daniel Salazar, N.C.
 Coastal Federation’s Northeast office intern invited the local Juntos group to Dare County and introduced them to some new Low Impact Development (LID) methods.